 Principles of Cell Signalling

-This course aims at introducing the students to the basic components and properties of the major cell signalling pathways, with special emphasis on how they are switched on and off.
+This course aims to introduce students to the basic components and properties of the major cell signalling pathways (there are many and the list continues to grow!), with special emphasis on how they are switched on and off.
 Attention is also focused on their variation in time and space that determine how information is encoded and directed to precise sub-cellular locations.
 Lastly, how these signalling pathways are utilized to regulate diverse cellular processes at every stage of life (from fertilization to cell death) will be discussed.
 Since aberrant cell signalling underlies almost every disease, possible molecular targets for therapeutic interventions will also be highlighted during the course.

-This course is aimed at: A broad audience of students from Biological/Biomedical Sciences (including those considering medical school) interested in furthering their understanding of how cells regulate and coordinate their core activities.
+The course is aimed at a broad audience of students, particularly from Biological/Biomedical Sciences (including those considering medical school) interested in furthering their understanding of how cells regulate and coordinate their core activities.

 Knowledge of Biology/Biochemistry is necessary.
 Chemistry will be an added advantage, however it is not essential.